Later cathode bias amps

 Serial number 424 - currently in the US

 Chassis no. 1130.
+Note that there is a wrong second number (as in the amp below) - in this case 1027.
 Original transformers in place.
 Elements in the power section have been renewed - note the 500ohm cathode resistors.
 The preamp is in original order.

 Serial number 430 - currently in the US